JoseRuiz01/MLRanking/README.md

 To improve the model *NDCG* metric, we enhance the dataset with more *features*, *data* and *expanded queries*.

 ### **1. Expanding Queries**
+We extended the dataset with two more queries appart from the first 3.
+- Firstly, we introduced the query '`calcium in serum` and continue to do experiments with it and variations of the query.
+- Finally, we extended again including `cells in urine` and variation of the query to add variety to the dataset.

 ### **2. Expanding Dataset**
    To cover more search variations, we add *custom queries* into the *LOINC Search* tool and download *CSV* files with the documents retrieved.